learn-co-curriculum/curriculum-guide-for-contractors/style-guidelines.md

 # English Style Guidelines:

 This section is a collection of English and Markdown writing notes.
-It includes syntax choices to improve clarity, corrections to common misuses, and tricks about rendering style in [Github-flavored markdown](https://help.github.com/categories/writing-on-github/).
+It includes syntax choices to improve clarity, corrections to common misuses, and tricks about rendering style in [GitHub-flavored markdown](https://help.github.com/categories/writing-on-github/).

 ## `##` Section headers